Cover image for Aborting a fetch request

 Aborting a fetch request

-TLDR: AbortController is used to abort a fetch request.
+tldr: AbortController is used to abort a fetch request.
 Check out this demo.

 As of today, there are two primary ways to make a request in the browser.
 XMLHttpRequest and fetch.
 XMLHttpRequest existed in browsers for a long time. the fetch was introduced with ES6.